CoboGlobal/cobo-waas2-go-sdk/docs/CreatePaymentOrderRequest.md

 `func (o *CreatePaymentOrderRequest) HasExpiredAt() bool`

 HasExpiredAt returns a boolean if a field has been set.

+### GetUseDedicatedAddress

+`func (o *CreatePaymentOrderRequest) GetUseDedicatedAddress() bool`

+GetUseDedicatedAddress returns the UseDedicatedAddress field if non-nil, zero value otherwise.

+### GetUseDedicatedAddressOk

+`func (o *CreatePaymentOrderRequest) GetUseDedicatedAddressOk() (*bool, bool)`

+GetUseDedicatedAddressOk returns a tuple with the UseDedicatedAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseDedicatedAddress

+`func (o *CreatePaymentOrderRequest) SetUseDedicatedAddress(v bool)`

+SetUseDedicatedAddress sets UseDedicatedAddress field to given value.

+### HasUseDedicatedAddress

+`func (o *CreatePaymentOrderRequest) HasUseDedicatedAddress() bool`

+HasUseDedicatedAddress returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)